 Financial aid is available for all eligible students through federal, state, and institutional programs.
 Upon acceptance, all applicants are reviewed for merit scholarship assistance.
 There are also grants, scholarships, student loans, and work-study programs.

 Financial aid preference is given to students who complete the application process by March 15 for the upcoming academic year.
-For more information on financial aid, go to becker.edu/student-life/student-support/financial-aid.
+For more information about financial aid, go to becker.edu/student-life/student-support/financial-aid.

 See Becker for yourself

-To find out if Becker College is right for you, visit both of our campuses.
-Open houses and special events are also available so you can meet many of the College’s students, faculty, staff, and administration.
+To find out if Becker is right for you, visit both of our campuses.
+Open houses and special events are scheduled so you can meet many of the College’s students, faculty, staff, and administration.
 For specific dates and times or to schedule a visit:

-• Contact the office via e-mail at email@example.com.
+• Email the Office of Admissions at email@example.com.

 Directions, hotel accommodations, and maps of local attractions are available for visitors who are not familiar with the area.

-More than 2,000 students from across the nation and around the world live and learn on the College’s two distinctively New England campuses, located six miles apart, in the heart of Massachusetts.
-Campus shuttles provide students with transportation between the two campuses.
-Each campus has its own residence halls, academic classrooms and labs, dining hall, fitness center, library, and bookstore.
-Both campuses offer all-female, all-male, co-ed, over-21, and all-freshman living spaces.
-Students in the equine programs are involved in the daily maintenance and care of horses at the Becker College 40-acre Equestrian Center, located on a beautiful expansive site in nearby Paxton.
-The Becker College Lenfest Animal Health Center houses the College’s veterinary clinic, which includes teaching facilities for grooming, dog obedience, and laboratories for animal care and veterinary technology students.
+Almost 1,700 students from across the nation and around the world live and learn on Becker’s two distinctively New England campuses located six miles apart in the heart of Massachusetts.
+Shuttles provide transportation between campuses.
+Each campus has its own residence halls, classrooms, labs, dining hall, fitness center, and library.
+The College offers all-female, all-male, co-ed, over-21, and all-freshman living spaces.

-The Worcester Campus is situated in the Elm Park neighborhood of Worcester—New England’s second-largest urban center, with a population of approximately 180,000.
-With its quiet tree-lined streets and historic Victorian-style homes make for a quaint yet urban residential experience.
-The campus is a short walk from the downtown business district.
+Worcester Campus: Situated in the Elm Park neighborhood of Worcester—New England’s second-largest urban center, with a population of approximately 180,000—the Worcester Campus’s quiet, tree-lined streets and Victorian-style homes make for a quaint yet urban residential experience.
+The campus is a short walk to downtown entertainment, restaurants, and cultural activities.

-The Leicester Campus is situated in a quintessential New England country town, adjacent to a historic village green.
-This rural setting provides space for Becker’s Division III athletic team facilities and the animal studies programs.
+Leicester Campus: Situated in a quintessential New England country town and adjacent to the historic village green, the Leicester Campus provides a spacious rural setting for the College’s Division III athletic teams and Animal Studies programs.